mothball16/flash-thunder/FlashThunder/!Core/notesToSelf.md

 # Why OOP is less performant than ECS for data-heavy operations
 - TBA: need to look into this more. something abt irrelevant and scattered lookups, but i don't understand this yet

+# JSON ser/deser techniques
+- Use converters for DTO to object?? (unsure)